wilsonliaows/docs/features/packages.md

 ---

 # Packages
-A package refers to a grouping of assets, which refers to recipes and the related dependencies needed for recipes to work, e.g. connections, SDK connectors, lookup tables and account properties.
+A package refers to a grouping of assets, which refers to recipes and the related dependencies needed for recipes to work, e.g. connections, custom connectors, lookup tables and account properties.
 With the packages feature, users can move these assets easily across different Workato accounts.

 This is useful when teams are collaborating across different Workato accounts, for example, if the development team wishes to move recipes over to the QA team's Workato account, or to the production Workato account.
 Consultants can also utilize this feature to move comprehensive integrations into their clients' accounts.